j-stach/phantom-limb/README.md

 This is a crate for simulating sensor inputs and reading behavioral outputs for bionic neural networks. <br>
 Use the CLI tool as an example reference for building signal interfaces for Cajal. <br>

-**NOTE: Crate is incomplete without Cajal and will not function until Cajal is also released.**
+**NOTE: Crate is incomplete without Cajal and will not be useful until Cajal is also released.**
 ## phantom_limb
 A library with types for creating Sensor and Motor interfaces for Cajal BNNs. <br>
 ```